 - What to expect in winter in Poland: For those unaccustomed to colder winters, don’t expect winter to be the most comfortable time of year to travel in Poland.
 Heavy winds and snowfall chill the experience, especially in eastern Poland and in the High Tatras around Zakopane.
 Average temperatures usually range between 0ºC (32ºF) and -10ºC (14ºF).
 Dips to below -20ºC (-4ºF) aren’t uncommon.
 While the much of Poland is quiet, tourists flock to the mountain ski resort of Zakopane with gusto despite the winter chill.
 Book far ahead of time if you’re planning to head down here.

 - What to wear in Poland in winter: The best advice is to bundle up!
 With temperatures dropping below 0ºC frequently, a weatherproof winter coat will come in handy.
-Pack warm sweaters, toques, and gloves if undertaking outdoor activities in Poland in winter.
+Pack warm sweaters, toques, and gloves into your travel backpack if undertaking outdoor activities in Poland in winter.
 A pair of warm and sturdy winter boots will also protect your feet from the cold.

 Poland Weather By Month